ttinoco/PFNET/python/docs/problems.rst

 Transformer tap ratio regularization
 ------------------------------------

-This function has type :data:`FUNC_TYPE_REG_RATIO <pfnet.FUNC_TYPE_REG_RATIO>`.
+This function is associated with the string ``'tap ratio regularization'``.
 It penalizes deviations of tap ratios of tap-changing transformers from their initial value.
 It is defined by the expression

 .. math::